 - Delayed apoptosis: Prolonged survival of neutrophils can be seen under some situations, e.g. corticosteroids, inflammation.
 In these cases, neutrophils may be hypersegmented.

-- Shift from circulating to marginating pool: Occurs in acute endotoxemia.
-This shift contributes to short-term (1-3 hours) neutropenia seen after initial exposure to endotoxins.
-However, fairly quickly endotoxins also stimulate increased release and production of neutrophils in the bone marrow, so this initial neutropenia may not be noted clinically.
+- Shift from circulating to marginating pool: This is thought to occur in acute endotoxemia.
+This shift contributes to short-term (1-3 hours) neutropenia seen after initial exposure to endotoxins, which is quite severe (mean count <1000/uL).
+However, fairly quickly (within 12 hours in one study in horses after a single intravenous infusion of 500 ng/BW lipopolysaccharide ) endotoxins also stimulate increased release and production of neutrophils in the bone marrow resulting in a neutrophilia (Lillehöök et al 2020), so this initial neutropenia may not be noted clinically.
 Neutropenia may occur again later on in the course of disease, but it is then due to increased neutrophil consumption rather than alterations in MGP:CGP.
 Note, endotoxin studies usually involve injection of the purified toxin.
 In bacterial infections, there are a number of other mediators that will alter neutrophil kinetics.

 - Decreased release from bone marrow: Congenital or inherited defects in bone marrow release in humans have called myelokathexis.
 This has not been reported in animals.